All Episodes

 That's not forwarding the field at all.

-Let me make another point, and that is that I have sort of an unusual position.
+And that is that I have sort of an unusual position.

 I'm not a ufologist.

-I'm not a researcher either.
+I'm not a research reporter.

-I don't have a body of research that I pursue and have to defend against all attacks.
+I don't have a body of research that I pursue and I have to defend against all attacks.

-I'm in the politics.
+I'm in a politics.

 I'm in a representative activist type position.